apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Musk joins Trump and family for Thanksgiving at Mar-a-Lago**
+**California teacher dies after animal bites her inside classroom**

-You can read more about it [here](https://www.cnn.com/2024/11/29/politics/musk-trump-thanksgiving-mar-a-lago/index.html).
+You can read more about it [here](https://www.sfgate.com/bayarea/article/california-teacher-bat-bite-death-19949458.php).

 ## Requirements
 - Python 3.8